-This Money Market Portfolio is invested entirely in money market type instruments and is appropriate for members with a very short investment horizon.
-Given the short-term nature of this portfolio one should look at the performance up to five years, however, we show the returns over a longer period.
+This Money Market Portfolio is invested entirely in money market-type instruments and is appropriate for members with a very short investment horizon.
+Given the short-term nature of this portfolio, one should look at the performance up to five years.
+However, we show the returns over a longer period.
+The chart below shows the performance of the MMP compared to inflation for measurement periods to the report date - the portfolio has delivered a return above inflation for all measurement periods.
+The positive real return over one year of 7.0% represents an excellent outcome.